Leland Turbo: The first agent eliminated from Cars 2

 - he signals the existence of the enemy base,

-- he prompts Finn's immediate intervention,
+- he motivates Finn's immediate intervention,

 - he establishes the threat level from the very first minutes.